Leer en Español lomaculinaria.com

 Ingredient notes

-• Vanilla: ½ vanilla bean, split, may be substituted for the vanilla extract.
+• Vanilla: ½ vanilla bean, split, may be substituted for the vanilla extract in the pastry cream.

 • Fruit: Choose an assortment of different types, colors, and shapes.
 You could also decorate on a theme such as tropical (pineapple, kiwi, mango) or winter citrus (red grapefruit, blood orange, and clementine).